axone-protocol/contracts/README.md

 - `chain-list-contracts` - List all the contracts deployed to the chain.
 - `chain-logs` - Show the chain's container logs.
 - `chain-query-contract` - Query a specific contract to the chain.
 The contract must be already deployed and instantiated.
-- `chain-start` - Run the full node okp4d application using the chain's home directory under a Docker container.
+- `chain-start` - Run the full node axoned application using the chain's home directory under a Docker container.
 - `chain-stop` - Stop the chain's container.

 ## 💻 Develop